Don-Vicks/license-guard/README.md

 ## Introduction
 LicenseGuard is a robust, full-stack license management system designed to empower software sellers by ensuring only verified and paid users have access to their software.
 It effectively combats software nulling and provides a comprehensive suite of features for both admins and users.

+This Software uses Sqlite, thereby you do not need to configure anything else, apart from what is included in this File

 ## Requirements
 - PHP 8.3
 - PDO_sqlite